 - Ultrasound reports

-For specific guidelines about these procedures, please refer to the AIM Specialty Health Web site located within the provider portal bcidaho.com and select Clinical Guidelines.
+For specific guidelines about these procedures, please refer to the AIM Specialty Health website located on the provider portal at bcidaho.com and select Clinical Guidelines.

-Blue Cross of Idaho and American Imaging Management, Specialty Health Inc. (AIM) have developed a matrix for providers listing the CPT® codes requiring prior authorization through AIM Specialty Health.
+Blue Cross of Idaho and AIM Specialty Health® have developed a matrix for providers listing CPT® codes requiring prior authorization through AIM.
 The linked matrix contains all the CPT codes AIM Specialty Health manages on behalf of Blue Cross of Idaho.

 If the matrix does not list a family or group of CPT codes, an exact match is required between the authorized CPT code and a submitted CPT code on the claim.

-The matrix does not include codes submitted by facilities using CMS Outpatient PPS coding (HCPCS C codes).
+The matrix does not include codes submitted by facilities using CMS Outpatient PPS coding (HCPCS codes) or unlisted codes.